By Valerie VanBooven| Last Updated

 Myth: Reverse mortgage proceeds are taxable and affect Social Security or Medicare.

-Fact: Proceeds are not taxable and do not affect Social Security or Medicare.
-However, Supplemental Security Income (SSI) and Medicaid can be affected.
+Fact: Proceeds are not taxable and do not affect Social Security benefits or Medicare coverage.
+However, need-based programs like Supplemental Security Income (SSI) and Medicaid can be affected.

-Reverse mortgages aren't for everyone.
-However, it has been proven that in many cases the cash flow generated from a reverse mortgage will help seniors live better.
-Families should contact a reputable lender who can analyze the family's specific needs and possible future needs as it relates to paying for care.
+Reverse mortgages aren’t for everyone.
+However, it has been proven that in many cases the cash flow generated from a reverse mortgage will help seniors live better and remain in their own homes.
+For more information, contact a reputable lender who can analyze your loved one’s needs and goals to help devise a financial strategy that will help them pay for their care.